-Over a number of years, we managed to assemble a substantial collection of material for creatively exploring the Nativity of Christ.
-We collected links to everything in this page for easy reference.
+Over the years, we managed to assemble a substantial collection of material for creatively exploring the Nativity of Christ.
+We are including links to everything in this page for easy reference.

 This was the second animation video we created using our illustrations.
 It has been purposefully left with no narration, so it can be viewed in any language.